 In Charley’s honor, Riverside established the Osborn Scholarship to be awarded annually to a member of Riverside who demonstrates qualities that most resemble those of Charley – i.e., a commitment to the club through volunteer service, pride of membership, and good sportsmanship.
 The scholarship covers one year of membership dues.

-- The guest’s signing an Indemnification form prior to using boats or facilities
+Each guest signing an Indemnification form (guest waiver) prior to using boats or facilities

-- Accompanying the guest at all times while using the facility and/or equipment.
+Accompanying the guest at all times while the guest is using the facility and/or equipment.

-- Choosing an appropriate boat.
-Permission of the Captain must be obtained by the host for his/her guest to use any club single, including gigs, to use boats during peak hours, and to host more than one guest at a time.
+Choosing an appropriate boat.
+Permission of the Captain must be obtained by the host for his/her guest to use any club single, including gigs and private singles for use during peak hours or to host more than one guest at a time.

-- Ensuring that the guest uses Riverside facilities no more than eight times.
+Ensuring that the guest uses Riverside facilities no more than three times annually.

 RBC members are able to row PBC equipment on a guest row basis provided they:

-- obtain approval from the Chair of the Membership Committee and
+obtain approval from the Chair of the Membership Committee

 Riverside members who take advantage of this reciprocal arrangement are reminded of their responsibility to preserve this arrangement by abiding by and respecting Potomac Boat Club’s rules.